makersinchicago/makersinchicago.org/content/blog/2023/07/07/04/10_years_later.md

 date: 07-07-2023
 author: Jorge Garcia
 category: Blog
-summary: A blog version of the Makers in Chicago presentation board for Sasha and the Maker Showcasers.
+summary: A digital version of the Makers in Chicago presentation board for Sasha and the Maker Showcasers.

 Hi, reader!